MentorEmbedded/meta-sokol-flex/meta-sokol-flex-support/README.md

 Mailing list: meta-mentor@yoctoproject.org

-When sending single patches, please use something like 'git send-email -1 --subject-prefix 'PATCH][meta-mel-support' --to meta-mentor@yoctoproject.org'
+When sending single patches, please use something like 'git send-email -1 --subject-prefix 'PATCH][meta-sokol-flex-support' --to meta-mentor@yoctoproject.org'

 When sending a series, please use oe-core/scripts/create-pull-request.